LiamJCates/Programming-Notes/Programming Methods/Fundamentals/_Introduction.md

 Another concept borrowed from mathematics is functions.
 In mathematics, a function is something that takes an input value and transforms it in some way to produce an output.
 This is close to how we can describe functions in programming as well.

-The rules for how we can name variables as well as structure operations and functions are also part of the language syntax.

 One thing we must remember when approaching programming is that if we understand how these concepts work in mathematics, that does not mean that we can apply this knowledge directly to programming, even if they happen to share the same name.
 They will be related, but how things are done in programming will differ from how things work in math.